Vaccinations - Infections - Viruses - Colds - Flu

 type of cell.
 They act through receptors, and are especially important in

-the immune system; cytokines modulate the balance between humoral and
+; cytokines modulate the balance between humoral and

 cell-based immune responses, and they regulate the maturation, growth, and